Run a free Louisiana warrant search efficiently with the guidance offered throughout this resource.

 If you still need additional federal warrant information, you may want to consider contacting a Louisiana attorney who specializes in criminal defense to assist you with making a Freedom of Information Act (FOIA) request with the U.S. Marshall Service since they are responsible for executing most federal warrants.

-Main Warrant Types in Louisiana & Why They’re Issued
+Main Warrant Types in Louisiana & What They’re Issued For

 There are various types of warrants and understanding these different types can assist you in your Louisiana warrant search.
 Below is a brief overview of the types of warrants in Louisiana and the purpose they are designed to serve.